• Skip to primary navigation

 Diet: Low Fat / Vegetarian

-If you love a Chinese takeaway, then you need to try making your own Sweet and Sour Sauce.
+If you love a Chinese takeaway, then you need to try making your own Homemade Sweet and Sour Sauce.
 It's is much easier than you think and in less than 10 minutes, using ingredients you probably already have in your cupboard, you have yourself a deliciously smooth sauce that you can use for so many recipes, or just as a dip.

 A small jar of sweet and sour sauce with a spoon sticking out of it